krgr/raspberry-pi-pxe-bootstrap/README.md

 The script recognizes the following environment variables

  * NAS_IP: pass the default IP to use for mounting network storage during the NFS initialization.
- * TODO: TFTP_IP: pass the default IP for the TFTP / DHCP server